ab604/lung-neoantigen-supplement/README.md

 information with 24 rows and 21 column variables.
 Each row in Table S1 represents observations for a single patient.

+<a href="#tbl-supp-01" class="quarto-xref">Table 1</a> provides
-The table below provides descriptions of the values contained in each column of Table S1.
+descriptions of the values contained in each column of Table S1.

 <table>
-<caption>Patient information Table S1 variables</caption>
 <colgroup>
 <col style="width: 24%" />
 <col style="width: 75%" />